Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Top end treadmills add tech, super-quiet motors, and advanced shock absorption to the mix.
 You get amazing machines in this bracket, which are built like those in commercial gyms.

-Think 20km / hour top speed for sprints, built-in colour screens and even the ability for a trainer to change the speed and incline remotely as part of a class.
+Think 22km / hour top speeds for sprints, built-in colour screens and even the ability for a trainer to change the speed and incline remotely as part of a class.

 On the wish-list for me is the EXP 7i from NordicTrack, this comes with a trial of iFit (their interactive personal trainer app).
-You should also check out the Incline Trainer range, which are popular in gyms and fitness centres.
+You should also check out the Incline Trainer range, which are popular in gyms and fitness centres and have incline going to a staggering 40%!

 For some fantastic options, see my list of the Best NordicTrack Treadmills here.